First Nations

 Acknowledgement of Country

-M&OP acknowledges the cultural significance of the land we are privileged to manage on behalf of the Victorian people, and seek to develop relationships and knowledge to help us plan and take action towards the goal of reconciliation.
+M&OP acknowledges the cultural significance of the land we are privileged to manage on behalf of the Victorian people, and seeks to develop relationships and knowledge to help us plan and take action towards the goal of reconciliation.

-We recognise the role we play as land managers, but also acknowledge the role the Wurundjeri and Woi-wurrung peoples have played in caring for this land over a millennia.
+We recognise the role we play as land managers, but also acknowledge the role the Wurundjeri and Woi-wurrung peoples have played in caring for this land over millennia.

 cultural heritage

-Pioneers, trailblazers, and a journey towards reconciliation.
+A legacy of First Nations culture, trailblazers, and a journey towards reconciliation.

 A site of significance